 Entire Agreement.
 The parties hereto expressly acknowledge that this Agreement constitutes the entire contract between the parties regarding ownership of Shares in the Company and that, unless otherwise provided in this Agreement, any other agreements or understandings, oral or written, of any nature with respect to such matters are hereby superseded and revoked.

 Attorney Fees.
-In the event suit, arbitration, or other action (excluding mediation under Section __ of Article __ of this Agreement), is brought to enforce or rescind any of the terms of this Agreement, or to resolve a dispute between parties to this Agreement, the prevailing party shall recover, and the losing party hereby agrees to pay, a reasonable attorney fee incurred in the suit, arbitration, or other action in the trial and in all appellate courts to be fixed by the court or the arbitrator(s).
+In the event suit, arbitration, or other action (excluding mediation under Section 11.3), is brought to enforce or rescind any of the terms of this Agreement, or to resolve a dispute between parties to this Agreement, the prevailing party shall recover, and the losing party hereby agrees to pay, a reasonable attorney fee incurred in the suit, arbitration, or other action in the trial and in all appellate courts to be fixed by the court or the arbitrator(s).

 Counterparts.
 This Agreement may be executed in any number of counterparts, each of which shall be deemed an original, and all of which together shall constitute one and the same instrument.
 A counterpart may be delivered by facsimile or electronic mail (PDF or other electronic format), and such delivery shall be deemed to have the same legal effect as the delivery of an original signed counterpart.
 For the purposes of this Agreement, any signature executed and transmitted electronically (e.g., via email or an electronic signature platform) shall be deemed to be an original signature, and shall be valid and binding for all purposes.